UNIVERSITY OF WISCONSIN River Falls

 1. Two (2) faculty from each college (CEBAH, CAFES, CAS); at least one of these members has graduate faculty status.

-2. One (1) faculty member with Graduate Faculty status.
+2. faculty member with Graduate Faculty status.

 3. Provost or designee.